- Shell 100%

 Zone → DNS → EditZone → Zone → Read

-Include → Specific zone → yourdomain.com
+Include → Specific zone → yourdomain.com - Create Token and copy it (shown only once)

 📦 Installation